chriskrycho/v5.chriskrycho.com/site/essays/Computing Convivially.md

 ---
 title: Computing, Convivially
 subtitle: >
   Digital technologies can be terribly destructive, but they can also be gloriously empowering.
-How do we tools for conviviality rather than means of domination?
+How do we shape them into tools for conviviality rather than means of domination?

 date: 2026-01-01T10:45:00-0700